TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 The Website Layout File
 ^^^^^^^^^^^^^^^^^^^^^^^

 Now, let's implement the website layout file.
-First, we create a new file ``Default.html`` inside directory ``site_package/Resources/Private/Layouts/`` and add the following line.
+First, we create a new file ``Default.html`` inside directory ``site_package/Resources/Private/Layouts/Page/`` and add the following line.

 ::

     <f:render section="Main" />

 Surprisingly, that is all required.
-This line instructs Fluid to render section "Main", which we have implemented in the page layout template file ``Content.html``.
+This line instructs Fluid to render section "Main", which we have implemented in the page layout template file ``Resources/Private/Templates/Page/Default.html``.

 However, we will do an additional step.
 The navigation menu will be shown on all pages across the entire website.
 Similar to the "Jumbotron" partial, it makes perfect sense to move the ``<nav> ... </nav>`` section from the page layout template to a central place.
 Due to the fact that a menu is required on all pages, it can be part of the global website layout.
-Therefore, file ``Default.html`` is a suitable destination.
+Therefore, file ``Resources/Private/Layouts/Page/Default.html`` is a suitable destination.

+Move the ``<nav> ... </nav>`` part from file ``Resources/Private/Templates/Page/Default.html`` to ``Resources/Private/Layouts/Page/Default.html`` as shown below.

 ::